chkp-dhouari/SourceGuard/README.md

 ## WINDOWS Installation:

-Download the sourceguard-cli exe file to the sourceguard directory that you created, copy the tokens and then execeute the sourceguard-cli from the windowns command line tool.
+Download the sourceguard-cli exe file to the sourceguard directory that you created, copy the tokens and then execute the sourceguard-cli from the windowns command line tool.

 ## SourceGuard Management and Tracking: